brainlife/docs/docs/apps/helloworld.md

 ./main.py $t1
 ```

-Please be sure to set the executable bit.
+Please be sure to set the file `main' is executable.
+You can do that by running thee following command in a terminal, before pushing to the github repository.

 ```bash
 chmod +x main
 ```

 !!! hint
     [`jq`](https://stedolan.github.io/jq/) is a command line tool used to parse a small JSON file and pull values out of it.
-You can install it on your machine by running something like `apt-get install jq` or `yum install jq` depending on your OS/distribution.
-All Brainlife resources should have common binaries installed including `bash`, `jq`, and `singularity`.
+You can install it on your machine by running something like `apt-get install jq` or `yum install jq` depending on your Opeerative System (OS) or OS distribution.
+All Brainlife computational resources will need to have common binaries installed including `bash`, `jq`, and `singularity`.

 The first few lines in our `main` instructs PBS or Slurm batch systems to request a certain number of nodes/processes to our App.